RexxLA/rexx-repository/ARB/standards/work-in-progress/document/conformance.md

 ten.
 Limitations that conforming language processors may impose are:

 - NUMERIC DIGITS values shall be supported up to a value of at least nine hundred and ninety nine.

 - Exponents shall be supported.
 The limit of the absolute value of an exponent shall be at least as large as the largest number that can be expressed without an exponent in nine digits.

 - String lengths shall be supported.
-The limit on the length shall be at least as large as the largest number that can be expressed without an exponent in nine digits.- String literal length shall be supported up to at least two hundred and fifty.
+The limit on the length shall be at least as large as the largest number that can be expressed without an exponent in nine digits.

+- String literal length
+shall be supported up to at least two hundred and fifty.

 - Symbol length shall be supported up to at least two hundred and fifty.